Ice on your air conditioning unit often happens because of low refrigerant, or because air is not flowing properly

 Ice inside your AC unit can’t be seen as easily, but it can cause damage, so it requires service immediately.
-In the humid climate here in the Midwest, it’s common for air conditioners to drip water.
+In the humid climate here in the Kansas, it’s common for air conditioners to drip water.
 But, if a lot of water is dripping inside the unit, that’s a sign of trouble.
 A full drip pan can indicate melted ice inside the AC system.
 Another red flag is the sound of ice chunks falling, like when your refrigerator defrosts.
 If you notice either of these signs, shut off the unit and call an air conditioning technician.